andela-Taiwo/Document_Manager/README.md

 - node and npm (brew install node)
-- pgAdmin - Open Source administration and development platform for PostgreSQL Technology
+- pgAdmin - Open Source administration and development platform for PostgreSQL

+Technology
+* [es6(ECMAScript 2015):](https://en.wikipedia.org/wiki/ECMAScript) es6 is the sixth major release of the javascript language specification.
+It enables features like constants, arrow functions, template literals, etc.

+* [Express:](https://expressjs.com/) Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

+* [Postgres:](https://www.postgresql.org/about/) PostgreSQL is a powerful, open source object-relational database system.
+It is used to persist Reliable-Docs API's data.

+* [Babel:](https://babeljs.io/) Babel is used to transpile es6 down to es5.

+* [Sequelize:](http://sequelize.readthedocs.io/en/v3/) Sequelize is a promise-based Obect Relational Mapper (ORM) for Node.js and io.js.
+* [Postgres:](https://www.postgresql.org/about/) PostgreSQL is a powerful, open source object-relational database system.
+It is used to persist Reliable-Docs API's data.
 - Chai - Chai is used together with jasmine to test this application
 - Gulp - Was used for task runner
-- jsonwebtoken - It was used for user authriaztion and authentication
+- jsonwebtoken - It was used for user authorization and authentication
 - sequelize - Used for ORMs database
-- babel-cli - It enables the app scripts to be tested with babel from the command line The following depencies are required by the app during developmment eslint - This is a javascript syntax highlighter used to highlight syntax error during the development of this app gulp-nodemon - to watch the files in the directory for any files change supertest - to run endpoint test
+- babel-cli - It enables the app scripts to be tested with babel from the command line.

+### The following depencies are required by the app during developmment
+eslint - This is a javascript syntax highlighter used to highlight syntax error during the development of this app gulp-nodemon - to watch the files in the directory for any files change supertest - to run endpoint test